stormpath/stormpath-sdk-ios/README.md

 ## Manually

-If you wish to use the framework manually, just download it and drag'n'drop it in your XCode project or workspace.
+If you wish to use the framework manually, just download it and drag and drop it in your XCode project or workspace.

 # Usage